HarryShomer/Better-Inductive-KGC/run.md

 ## ULTRA

-**NOTE**: ULTRA requires a specific environment (see [install.md](./install.md)) to run correctly.
+**NOTE**: ULTRA requires a specific environment to run correctly (see [install.md](./install.md)).

 In the paper, we evaluate ULTRA under the 0-shot setting.
 Therefore, no training or fine-tuning is required.

 By default, ULTRA comes with several pre-trained models that were trained on multiple transductive datasets.
 However, since we generated new inductive datasets from some of those transductive datasets used (e.g., FB15k-237) there is the potential of test leakage.
 To account for this, we trained our own verison of ULTRA that didn't include that specific dataset (when applicable).
-We found that this had a modest but negative impact on performance (see our paper for more details).
+We found that this had a modest but negative impact on performance (see Appendix E in our paper for more details).
 These checkpoints are included in our repo.

 ULTRA can be run with the following where the potential values of `CKPT` can be found in `src/ULTRA/ckpts/`.
 ```